kianoding/From-Spreadsheet-to-Garment-Tag/README.md

 ## 📖 Tutorial
 Start here: [Introduction](Tutorial/Introduction.md)
 To get started quickly, open Google Colab, upload the CSV file, run the script, and then download your labels.

-## 🎯 What This Does
-The program reads garment data from a CSV file.
-It creates four labels on each page.
-The program outputs a print-ready Word document.

 ## 📊 Sample Data
 Use the included dataset in `Dataset/01_Garment Bag Tag/`.This dataset consists of the `Garment_Bag_Tag_Dataset.csv` file, which contains garment records, 27 sample images, and usage rights documentation.